Arisings/AntiNick/README.md

 - Automatic detection to see if a nick is automatically generated or manually picked (i.e. by a YouTuber or Staff member)
 - More configurability (Config GUI)
 - Denick caching
+- Support for 1.20 ChatTriggers
+- Fabric mod support?

+- # ⚠️ DISCLAIMER ⚠️
+ This module was made purely for educational purposes and possibly violates [Hypixel's Terms of Service](https://hypixel.net/rules).
+While the module should be impossible to detect serverside, I am not responsible for how you use it or if you get banned for using it.
+Use it at your own risk.